 BEAUTY OF JOSEON Ginseng Essence Water

-Beauty of Joseon's Ginseng Essence Water is a nourishing toner which is enriched with fermented Ginseng to improve skin elasticity and soothe inflammed skin, better than regular Ginseng.
+Beauty of Joseon's Ginseng Essence Water is a nourishing toner enriched with fermented Ginseng to improve skin elasticity and soothe inflamed skin better than regular Ginseng.

 This lightweight serum-moisturiser hydrates skin with its fermented ingredients and star ingredient: Crystal Iceplant.
-If you're looking for a moisturiser with a gel texture to instantly soothe and hydrate skin, go for the Crystal Iceplant Pressed Serum.
+If you're looking for a moisturiser with a gel texture to soothe and hydrate skin instantly, go for the Crystal Iceplant Pressed Serum.

 ATRUE Real Black Tea True Active Essence